Police officers shoot and kill teenager in north St. Louis

 ST. LOUIS — Two drug enforcement detectives shot and killed a teenager Sunday night in the city's Old North St. Louis neighborhood.

 Darryl Ross, 16, of St. Louis, died at a hospital after he was shot Sunday night near the Shell gas station at North Florissant and St. Louis avenues.
-Ross lived in the Baden neighborhood of far north St. Louis, just south of Bellefontaine Neighbors in north St. Louis.
+Ross lived in the Baden neighborhood of far north St. Louis, just south of Bellefontaine Neighbors.

 The officers were near the Shell gas station when they said they saw several people with guns just after 11:30 p.m., according to a St. Louis Metropolitan Police Department incident report.